JS-RML/ddh_hardware/README.md

 ## Wiring

-In this step, you need to connect the actuators to the ODrive boards.
-Each actuator has an encoder port and a 3-phase power port.
-Both need to be connected.
+We now make connections between the motors and the ODrive, both for the encoders and 3-phase power.

 ### Encoder Connection